anusha-murali/anusha-murali.github.io/lis.md

 #### Dynamic Programming Solution

+Following is the classic Dynamic Programming solution for the LIS problem.

 Let $\text{DP}[i]$ be the length of the longest increasing subsequence that **ends** in $A[i]$.

 For the above example array $A$, the DP array will be as follows: